Strain-Dependent Wetting of Graphene: Conclusion

-These observations suggest that, in general, droplet-surface coupling on a 2D membrane is fundamentally different from wetting on a rigid solid: wetting is governed not only by surface chemistry --- where e.g.~the presence of chemically polar interactions is already known to greatly affect hydrophobicity and hydrophilicity\cite{Giovambattista2007/10.1021/jp071957s} --- but also by vibrational entropy.
-This introduces a new class of wetting behavior unique to atomically thin materials.
+These observations suggest that, in general, wetting on a 2D membrane is fundamentally different compared to rigid solids: wetting is governed not only by surface chemistry --- where e.g.~the presence of chemically polar interactions is already known to greatly affect hydrophobicity and hydrophilicity\cite{Giovambattista2007/10.1021/jp071957s} --- but also by vibrational entropy.
+This introduces a new class of wetting behaviour unique to atomically thin materials.
 On the flip side, our results also suggest that it might be possible to modulate and control the wetting of 2D nanomaterials, particularly graphene, via mechanical strain engineering for potential technological applications.
-Strain-dependent hydrophilicity\cite{Wang2025/10.1021/jacs.5c07827}, for example, could be used to develop nanofluidic pumps for transporting water through graphene-confined or carbon nanotube-confined systems\cite{Bocquet2010/10.1039/B909366B,Secchi2016/10.1038/nature19315}.
+We propose that such ``strain-dependent hydrophilicity'' could be used to develop nanofluidic pumps for transporting water through graphene-confined or carbon nanotube-confined systems\cite{Bocquet2010/10.1039/B909366B,Secchi2016/10.1038/nature19315}.
 This could be confirmed experimentally using e.g.~high-resolution atomic force microscopy (AFM) to detect the wetting-induced curvature of a nanodroplet\cite{Bonn2009/10.1103/RevModPhys.81.739,Seveno2013/10.1103/PhysRevLett.111.096101}, or electron spectroscopy to detect ripple suppression at the droplet edge\cite{Li2023/10.1038/s41467-023-38053-z,Qi2021/10.1038/s41586-021-03971-9}.